 Each message you send on Remind includes a delivery summary that helps you track if parents are engaging with your content (and make adjustments as needed).

-(Don’t have a Remind plan but curious about engagement at your school?
-Find your school’s Remind engagement rating, which gives you a peek at these statistics over the past six months.)
+(Don’t have Hub but curious about engagement at your school?
+Find your school’s Remind engagement page, which gives you a peek at these statistics over the past six months.)

 [.c-grey-box]Title I, Part A, Sec.
 118 (e)(3): Provide materials and training to help parents to work with their children to improve their children's achievement, such as literacy training and using technology, as appropriate, to foster parental involvement.[.c-grey-box]

-Your Remind plan includes organization-wide messaging, so you can send schoolwide updates about resources like parent education classes and training opportunities.
+Remind Hub includes organization-wide messaging, so you can send schoolwide updates about resources like parent education classes and training opportunities.

 You can also send flyers, handouts, and other materials directly to parents’ phones.
-If your school relies on an LMS like Schoology or Canvas for sharing resources, LMS integration can be added on to your Remind plan as a premium feature.
+If your school relies on an LMS like Schoology or Canvas for sharing resources, LMS integration is available with some Remind Hub plans as well.

 After P-TECH didn’t collect enough lunch forms one year to qualify for the Title I funding needed to run its summer programs, Curtis decided to use Remind to get the word out.